Last Updated on 17 January 2026 by Cycloscope

 From Hangzhou:

-Plenty of trains go from Hangzhou East Railway Station to Linhai, fare goes as low as 99RMB, just check on Ctrip for schedule, availability, and booking.
+Plenty of trains go from Hangzhou East Railway Station to Linhai, and fares start at 99RMB.
+Just check on Ctrip for schedules, availability, and booking.

 From Shanghai: